Canon to fix S100 Lens Error for free

 Canon Product Advisory information

-If your S100 does get a lens error, read the product advisory at the Canon website for complete details.
-The information is for residents of the United States and Puerto Rico only.
-Others should contact the Canon Customer Support Center in their region.
+If your S100 does get a lens error, contact the Canon Customer Support Center for your region.